shahajahanZB/Facial-expression-recognition-/README.md

-# Facial-expression-recognition-

-you can simply run the files by installing the dependencies or you can train the model from scratch by downloading the dataset mentioned below.
+if ypou want you can run it directly by installing dependencies or dowload the dataset and train the model from scratch

 https://www.kaggle.com/datasets/msambare/fer2013